 A VVS1 diamond has inclusions that are difficult to see at 10x magnification.
-Even a trained gemologist will have to scan a diamond multiple times to find a hint of a flaw.
+Even a trained gemologist will scan a diamond multiple times to find hints of flaws.

-When these inclusions are spotted, they generally have no impact on the diamond.
+When these inclusions are spotted, they generally have no impact on its aesthetic or performance.
 It could be a single pinpoint near the girdle or a few small feathers scattered across the table.

-Even though there is a different number of inclusions in those diamonds, the gemologists determined they have an equal impact.
+Even though there are different numbers of imperfections in diamonds, gemologists can determined they have an equal impact.

-On the GIA scale, VVS1 sits below internally flawless (IF).
+On the GIA scale, it sits below internally flawless (IF).

-An IF diamond has no inclusions visible at 10x magnification, but the same cannot be said about VVS1.
+An IF diamond has no inclusions visible at 10x magnification.

 It’s one grade above VVS2.
 Even though VVS2 diamonds have a more extensive presence of inclusions compared to VVS1, if you placed them next to each other, the naked eye couldn’t tell them apart.